chiefs of Virginia's state-recognized tribes with Gov. McDonnell (November 2012)

 In 2016, the General Assembly authorized the Secretary of the Commonwealth to create a new Virginia Indian Advisory Board to facilitate the state recognition process.
 The seven-member board includes leaders of already-recognized tribes, plus representatives from the Library of Virginia, Virginia Department of Historic Resources, Virginia Department of Education, and a state university.
 The board's six criteria for state recognition are the same as those adopted by the Virginia Council on Indians in 2006, and are consistent with the criteria for Federal recognition.13

-The Wolf Creek Cherokee Tribe hired the law firm of Troutman Sanders to help navigate through the recognition process.
-The Tribal Council, meeting at the Wolf Creek Tribal Center and Museum in Henrico County, vote 6-0 on September 30, 2019 to submit its petition for state recognition to the Secretary of the Commonwealth, for action by the Virginia Indian Advisory Board.14
+The Wolf Creek Cherokee Tribe hired the law firm of Troutman Sanders to help navigate that group through the recognition process.
+The Tribal Council, meeting at the Wolf Creek Tribal Center and Museum in Henrico County, vote 6-0 on September 30, 2019 to submit its petition for state recognition to the Secretary of the Commonwealth, for action by the Virginia Indian Advisory Board.
+To date, no action has been taken.14

 the Wolf Creek Cherokee Tribe initiated the state recognition process in 2019